williamdwinnell/CapstoneChess/README.md

 # Project Overview

 Welcome to the GitHub repository for my LLM Chess Project for my Capstone Graduation Project.
+The goal of this project is to create a machine learning model that is capable of playing chess moves that a human is likely to play at a given ELO range.

 ## 1. The Data Loader